 Often, a suicidal individual won’t follow through because they feel too helpless and hopeless.
 They literally don’t have the emotional strength.
 This is why it’s important to get the person to agree to go on living.

-It’s been reported that simply making the promise not to hurt or kill oneself, but to go on living, tends to bring relief and the fulfillment of that promise.
+Research shows that simply making the promise not to hurt or kill oneself, but to go on living, tends to bring relief and the fulfillment of that promise.
 Dr. Quinnett says the response is almost always yes.
-How encouraging!
+How encouraging for us to hear.

 What if they say no?